 While these 10 flowers are great for your front porch because they thrive in shade or part sun, there are still some steps you have to take to make sure your covered porch flowers thrive.

-Planting flowers in a container is a necessity when displaying flowers on your porch.
-And that means you’ll need to take a few extra steps to make sure your flowers stay blooming all season long.
+Planting flowers/plants in a container, or a pot, is a necessity when displaying flowers on your porch.
+Which means that you’ll need to take a few extra steps to make sure your flowers stay blooming all season long.

-These tips for growing flowers on your front porch will ensure your display looks amazing from month to month:
+These tips for growing the best porch plants will ensure your display looks amazing from month to month:

 - Use good soil.
 The quality of your potting soil matters when planting flowers in a container.
 Buying high-quality soil for your container garden is the first step to ensuring your flowers have the best growing conditions from the start.